madankalyan2211/Aarambh01/AWS_PERMISSIONS_SETUP.md

 aws sts get-caller-identity
 ```

-This should return information about your IAM user or role.
+This should return information about your IAM user or role without any errors.

 ## Policy Details